 Mlynicka and Furkotska Valley

-This is a moderate hike that can take anywhere between 6 to 8 hours to complete round-trip.
+The Mlynica trail is a moderate hike that can take anywhere between 6 to 8 hours to complete round-trip.
 Some of the coolest things you’ll run across on this trek are Strbske Pleso, Furkotska valley, Wahlenberg lake, and Solisko chalet.
 You pretty much this from June through the end of October.

 Another moderate hike the same as the above.
-It gets a little more lasting snow so the hike can only be accessed from July through the end of October.
+It gets a little more lasting snow, so the hike can only be accessed from July through the end of October.
 Big Hincovo Lake – the deepest lake in the High Tatras and Koprovsky Peak are the main highlights here.

 Krivan Peak and Vazecka Valley

-This hike is a little tougher the previously mentioned hikes.
-It can take up to 8 hours or more to complete but offers great views from the of Krivan Peak.
+This hike is a little tougher than the previously mentioned hikes.
+It can take up to 8 hours or more to complete but offers excellent views from the of Krivan Peak.
 You’ll also pass through Jaske Pleso and Furkotska Valley along the way.
 Accessible from early July through the end of October.

 Strbske Pleso to Tatranska Polianka